Ah, the ol’ “free initial consultation.” Those three words adorn many a web page across this great internet.

 Well that sounds pretty corny, and you may not believe it.
 But it also happens to be true.

 - I want you to know you’re getting real advice from an experienced US tax attorney.
-You’re not getting a sales pitch, pity, and I’m not using you for practice.
+You’re not getting a sales pitch, you’re not getting pity, and I’m not using you for practice.

-- I get a ton of new inquiries every single day.
+- I get an absolute ton of new inquiries every single day.
 If I didn’t charge for an initial consultation, I would have time for nothing other than free initial consultations.
 That’s not fair to my current clients.

 - The initial consultation is very often the only consultation.
 A little tax advice is often all you need.
 After our call, you’ll know exactly what you need to do, so you can move forward with confidence.